DevNetSandbox/sbx_multi_ios/docs/labs/nso-with-ansible.md

 ## Pre-reqs

-!!! danger "You must have the Cisco Devnet sbx_multi_ios sandbox checked out and gone through the [sandbox setup](sandbox-setup/)"
+!!! danger "You must have the Cisco Devnet sbx_multi_ios sandbox checked out and gone through the [sandbox setup](sandbox-setup/)" If you are doing this lab at an event (DevNet, Cisco Live, VT, etc) this step may have been completed for you.
+Check with your proctor for access instructions.

 ## Lab Setup (~10 min)